Attahasam: Production

 Saran and Ajith Kumar collaborated for the third time after the successes of Kaadhal Mannan (1998) and Amarkkalam (1999).
 Between then and 2004, the pair began shooting for another project for Poornachandra Rao titled Erumugam, before Ajith pulled out and the pair subsequently fell out.
 However Ajith's wife, former actress Shalini, played a role in reconciling the pair and they reunited for Attahasam.
 Kiran Rathod was initially chosen to play a second lead female role, but Saran later deleted her character from the project.
 Filming was kept on hold for few months as Saran got an opportunity to direct Vasool Raja MBBS.

 The shooting progressed in October 2004 around Tuticorin and a scene created a ruckus among the public as they mistook the action to be real, as the region had seen similar daylight murders and fights among local mafia in the past.
 Songs from the film were shot in Romania and Pollachi.
 The film released on Diwali 2004.

 Soundtrack

-The music was composed by Bharadwaj and released on Classic Audio.The soundtrack album for the film was released by Sony Music South in 2004.
+The music was composed by Bharadwaj.